Jodicooli/GraphRAG/documentation/README.ai.md

 ### Ollama (Local LLM)
 1. Download from https://ollama.com

 2. Install the binary for your OS (macOS, Windows, Linux)

-3. Run the installer and verify with:
+3. Pull and run the model with:
     ```
+    ollama pull llama3
     ollama run llama3
     ```

-4. Install Python wrapper:
+4. Install Python wrapper (already in the requirements.txt file):
     ```
     pip install ollama
     ```

 ## How It’s Used in This Project

-The **AI model** is used to generate **intelligent, multi-hop** answers about movies, based on retrieved graph data (from Neo4j) and semantic vector matches (from FAISS).
+The **AI model** is used to generate **intelligent and accurate** answers about movies, based on retrieved graph data (from Neo4j) and semantic vector matches (from FAISS).
 Here's how each version was integrated:

 **OpenAI**: We used GPT-4 via API to generate context-aware answers.
 Queries and structured knowledge were sent as messages using the OpenAI Chat API.